 Gault (2010) stresses the need to support survey work, case studies, and the synchronization of the work of international organizations on innovation.
-This development will be key to reduce the gap between advanced countries and emerging markets and facilitate international comparisons.
+This development will be key to reduce the gap between advanced countries and emerging markets and facilitate international comparisons.210

 Furthermore, improving macro indicators requires promoting the design of new statistical methods and interdisciplinary approaches to data collection.
-Proposing innovation policies (see section 5.1.3 below) requires taking into account the characteristics of technologies, people and locations and the linkages and flows between them.
+Proposing innovation policies requires taking into account the characteristics of technologies, people and locations and the linkages and flows between them.
 Advanced inter-disciplinary methodologies are needed to comprehend innovative behavior, its determinants and its impacts at the level of the individual, the firm and the organization.
-Yell Key actions to achieve this include creating interdisciplinary approaches to data collection and new units of data collection and refining the measurement of innovative activity in sophisticated business structures, organizations and networks.
+Yellows to achieve this include creating interdisciplinary approaches to data collection and new units of data collection and refining the measurement of innovative activity in sophisticated business structures, organizations and networks.

-D. Macro Indicators miss out on detail on the micro level
+D. Macro indicators miss out on detail on the micro level